Driving in Merri-bek

 There may be times when travelling a car is the only sensible option.
 For example, you may be picking up or dropping off something heavy, or you may be going somewhere that doesn't have much public transport.
 If you are reducing your car use and only travelling in a car occasionally, then you are still reducing the number of cars on the road.

-However, you should always ask yourself if there is an better way to travel than a car.
+However, you should always ask yourself if there is an better way to travel than by car.
 For example, walking is great for short trips where you are not carrying much.
 For longer trips, bicycles and public transport are great options.

 Car access is more sustainable than car ownership

-Car sharing, ride hailing, taxis and car pooling can provide you with the chance to use a car for those occasional trips within having to own one.
+Car sharing, ride hailing, taxis and car pooling can provide you with the chance to use a car for those occasional trips without having to own one.
 This means you don't have to spend money on maintaining a car, and you don't have to find space to park it at your house.

 Electric Vehicles in Merri-bek